noname697/Amazing-Macropad/README.md

 ## ⚡ Electronic Development (KiCad)

-The circuit was designed to be compact and functional, using a centralized microcontroller and mounting holes strategically positioned in the four corners of the board.
+The circuit was designed to be compact and functional, using a microcontroller on one side of the board and the three switches on the other.
+The design has mounting holes strategically positioned in the four corners of the board.

 ### Electrical Schematic